Who We Are

 Scotland Steering Group

-Stuart is a head partner at Whitriggs farm, a 440-hectare mixed organic family farm in the Scottish borders.
-The farm won the Scottish Sustainable Farm of the Year in 2023.
-Stuart runs cattle, deer and arable enterprises within which he has reduced inputs and increased efficiency.
-Stuart has pioneered many nature-friendly approaches on the farm and teaches others about them, such as outwinter bale grazing.
+Stuart is a head partner at Whitriggs Farm, a 440-hectare mixed organic family farm in the Scottish Borders, which won Scottish Sustainable Farm of the Year in 2023.
+He manages cattle, deer, and arable enterprises, focusing on reducing inputs and increasing efficiency.

 Daniel Stout